HiDoYa/classify-environment/README.md

 I then added Batch Normalization layers and removed my Dropout layers since BN and dropout are not very compatible with each other.
 After doing so, I found that my training accuracy rose to nearly 100% and my test accuracy went up marginally to 73.1%.
 There still seems to be a lot of overfitting so I played with L1, L2 regularization.

+After some tinkering with the regularization rate, I was able to reach 75.96% test set accuracy using just L2 regularization (no L1).